History, tourist information, and nearby accommodation

 The garden is divided into several sections.First is the Main Terrace, where the original 1881 house stood.
 A Laurel Walk, or Lawn, leads to a fountain and rose garden.
 From this walk you get a good view to a folly at the top of the garden known as the Shell Folly, intended as a focal point in the original garden design.
 The Sundial Terrace looks down into the rose garden, where you will find varieties of old roses that might well have featured in the original 19th century rose garden.

 One interesting feature is The Mound, an observation platform once planted with formal beds of heather.
 The Mound gives a wonderful panoramic view of the gardens.
-Then there is the American Grounds, planted in the 1840s with varieties of plants from America, and bordered by conifers.
+Then there are the American Grounds, planted in the 1840s with varieties of plants from America, and bordered by conifers.
 A Camelia Walk leads to a walled garden, and then to a large woodland garden where bluebells make a colourful carpet under the oak trees in spring.

 The garden is open several times each year for charity, and for pre-booked groups.